Skip to main content Skip to content

 Revenue Recognition, Unbilled WIP, and Retainer Accounting

-Retainer arrangements — upfront payments for ongoing or future services — create deferred revenue on the balance sheet until the services are rendered.
-If a marketing agency collects $60,000 at the beginning of a six-month engagement, the full $60,000 is not taxable income in the month of collection under the accrual method; it must be recognized as services are provided.
-Cash-basis taxpayers would recognize the full amount in the year of receipt, which may or may not be the optimal approach.
-We evaluate each firm's cash vs. accrual election in the context of their billing and collection patterns to determine the most tax-efficient accounting method.
+Retainer arrangements are upfront payments for ongoing or future services.
+They create deferred revenue on the balance sheet until the services are delivered.
+Suppose a marketing agency collects $60,000 at the start of a six-month engagement.
+Under the accrual method, the full amount is not taxable in the month of collection.
+It must be recorded ratably as services are provided.

 Professional Liability Insurance and Errors & Omissions Coverage